Lesson 4: Searching for Patents

 Validity/invalidity

-Validity/invalidity searches establish whether a patent or one or more of the patent’s claims has been granted in error.
+Validity/invalidity searches establish whether another party’s patent or one or more of the patent’s claims has been granted in error.
 The searcher attempts to find prior art that was not acknowledged during the patent process to disqualify the granted patent.
-An inventor might do this to establish freedom to operate or to respond to an infringement suit brought by the owner of the patent.
+An inventor might do this to establish their own freedom to operate or to respond to an infringement suit brought by the owner of the patent.

 Patent searching as informational and design research